-To build a responsive and effective Asset Management Policy requires a structured assessment of both internal factors, such as institutional capacity and available resources, and external influences, including political, economic, social, technological, environmental, and legal dynamics.
+To build a responsive and effective Asset Management Policy, Engineer Municipality must ground its strategy in a clear understanding of its current operating environment.
+This requires a structured assessment of both internal factors, such as institutional capacity and available resources, and external influences, including political, economic, social, technological, environmental, and legal dynamics.

-Insights obtained from using analytical tools such as SWOT, PESTEL, and BEAM will directly inform the policy responses and implementation framework for sustainable asset management in the Municipality.
+Using analytical tools such as SWOT, PESTEL, and BEAM provides a systematic basis for identifying barriers and enablers, recognizing institutional assets, and harnessing motivators that can drive reform.
+These insights will directly inform the policy responses and implementation framework for sustainable asset management in the Municipality.

 i.
-PESTEL Analysis
+PESTEL Analysis (Macro-Environmental Scan)